Last Updated: 11/12/20 | November 12th, 2020

 Welcome to the latest post in our Africa column by Natasha and Cameron from The World Pursuit.
 While I’ve been to the continent in the past, I’ve only seen a few countries so I’m super duper excited to have these two travelers share their knowledge about traveling the continent.
-This month they are sharing how to travel around Namibia, one of my top five countries in the world, on a budget!
+This month they are sharing how to travel around Namibia (one of my favorite countries in the world) on a budget!

 As steam rose from the tarmac and mirages presented themselves in the far distance, our truck’s engine nearly boiled over.
 We drove through empty Namib Desert in 40°C (104°F) heat with the windows down and heat on full blast to cool it off.
 Traveling around a sparsely populated desert country in Africa presents its challenges!